waldronlab/cBioPortalData/README.md

 ## Minor note

-It is a work in progress, and due to some variation in their formats, does not yet work for all 268 (as of Dec 2019) datasets.
-At the time of writing, it successfully imports 93% of 200 randomly sampled datasets.
-Please feel free to file an issue to request prioritization of fixing any of the remaining datasets.
+cBioPortalData is a work in progress.
+Due to variation in data formatting, the package does not import all 268 (as of Dec 2019) datasets.
+Currently, it successfully imports 93% of 200 randomly sampled datasets.
+Please file an issue to request prioritization of any of the remaining datasets.

 ## Quick Start